-- 1.1 This article outlines the order of events and procedures to be followed should it be necessary to consider formally that a state of financial exigency may exist at the University. - 1.2.1 Recognizing that a declaration of financial exigency is a procedure of last resort, it is expected that the University will examine any measures that may be adopted in order to avoid such formal considerations. - 1.2.2 In particular, the University is encouraged to: - a) a request that the University Budget Committee pursue the measures described in clause 4.9.2, below: - b) recommend to Senate that the Joint Committee on Studies be asked to determine if it deems any of the University programmes redundant as described in Article 2.1.9.2 and its various subclauses, below; and, - c) consider any other measures that may be adopted to avoid triggering the formal financial exigency procedures outlined below.
+- 1.1 This article outlines the order of events and procedures to be followed should it be necessary to consider formally that: - a) a programme be declared redundant; or, that - b) a state of financial exigency may exist at the University. - 1.2.1 Recognizing that a declaration of financial exigency is a procedure of last resort, it is expected that the University will examine any measures that may be adopted in order to avoid such formal considerations. - 1.2.2 In particular, the University is encouraged to: - a) request that the University Budget Committee pursue the measures described in clause 4.9.2, below; - b) recommend to Senate that the Joint Committee on Studies be asked to determine if it deems any of the University programmes redundant as described in clause 5 and its various subclauses, below; and, - c) consider any other measures that may be adopted to avoid triggering the formal financial exigency procedures outlined below.